Jump to page content

 Origin

 I pulled apart an existing Windows wallpaper image of mine to gain the circular effect around Pixelcritter, but I decided that it was not especially satisfactory.
 Due to experiencing colour space problems (somehow I ended up in a combination CMYK/RGB image) the various shades of red and orange were not coming out correctly.
 As such, I cannot even be sure that the text is the colour I originally wanted.
+(The snake is also the wrong colour due to my old display being a long way out of calibration: the snake should be red, not orange.)

 The addition of Fire